abeyang/after-effects-bootcamp/Extras/Script.md

 > (Turns SLAB around) Let's see here--
 > (**Flicks DTs away**)
 > Don't need this, don't need that.
-Ah, here (**finger-drags the right DT, slides it into SLAB**), the month of June.
+Ah, here (**finger-drags the right DT, slides it into SLAB**)-- the month of June.

+> While this is loading up, it's a good time to talk about its digital assistant.
+Just like Google has Google Now, and Apple has Siri, the Slab has its own--

+C.U. of interface on SLAB (O.S. of HERO). **Shows 0 DTs from month of June**.

+SLAB
+> You have zero DTs.
+(Sarcastically) Good job, Deep Thought.

+HERO
+> (To camera) Meet Barnabus.

+## INT.
+DINING TABLE

+HERO is alone, sitting at the table, with SLAB in hand.

+HERO
+> Now's a good time to demonstrate one of the bigger features in Slab.
+While people gripe about the iPad's on-screen keyboard, and Surface is basically unusable unless you shell out another $150 for its keyboard, the Slab does away with that completely.
+It's completely driven by voice-recognition.

+SLAB
+> Are you ready to *finally* enter your first DT entry?

+HERO
+> Quiet you.
+> (Raises SLAB closer to mouth) OK Barney, show me today's text.

+C.U. of SLAB. **Pulls up Psalm 23**.

+HERO
+> (To camera) Ok, I just finished reading.
+Now, check out its superb voice-recognition.
+> (To SLAB) OK Barney, input new DT entry.
+> (**Animation effects of HERO talking**) As I think about today's text--

+Animation shows: "As I think about today's *Taco Trucks*"

+HERO
+> No, I said text.
+No, scratch that--

+Animation writes exactly as it hears: "No, I said text.
+No, scratch that"

+HERO
+> No, delete.
+No, stop.
+Aauuuggh!

+Animation writes exactly as it hears.

+## INT.
+KITCHEN

+HERO has an apron donned.

+HERO
+> So here's another familiar scenario.
+You're trying to cook something delicious--
+> (shows laptop and cutting board) and you have your laptop out on one side, and a cutting board on another.
+But why have two, when you can have both -- in one!

-Outline (sfx):
+# Outline (sfx):

-- --date enter in (simple)--
-- Barnabus "speaking" (oval + bars?)
+- √ 0 DTs / Barnabus "speaking" (oval + bars?)
 - √ DT covers showing
-	- flinging DT's away, and selecting the right one
+	- √ flinging DT's away, and selecting the right one
-- Exercising?
+- √ Psalm 23 text
-- Slab hero shot, with descriptive words coming in (text animation)
+- √ Slab hero shot, with descriptive words coming in (text animation)
+- Product shot with product description flying in